[music] paused

 .add_systems(Update, (move_paddle, move_ball))

 The ball should bounce off the top and bottom of the window.
-Let's add collision detection:
+Add this system:

 for (mut transform, mut ball) in &mut ball_query {